Rjervis3/laughing-octopus/README.md

 - Defective if the sum of its factors is less than the number itself
 - Perfect if the factor sum is equal to the number
 - Super Perfect if the factor sum is greater than the number
+-

+The second version of the program prints the list of non-trivial factors at the end.